stormasm/nunotes/engine-q/note0.md

 a **ParserDelta** which when you hit return at the prompt gets "merged" back into the ParserState.

-The Eval loop takes the ParserState along with the most recent block of code you just last typed at the command prompt and returns to you a visualized Value.
+The Eval loop takes the ParserState and a new Stack along with the most recent block of code you just last typed at the command prompt and returns to you a visualized Value.
 That value can take many forms and depending on the form of it you see different things.

 Here is one of the things about engine-q I really like, it will enable moving forward a very succinct small memory footprint that builds fast and has no other